-- (a) If weather conditions or other acts of God which would endanger the life or safety of League players, or if the bus company refuses to transport the team, Team Representatives may mutually agree to cancel the regularly scheduled game.
-Every attempt should be made to reschedule the game. - (b) If a visiting team fails to appear for a regularly scheduled game, the visiting team must compensate the home team for loss of expenses, including ice fees and gate receipts, and must agree to reschedule the game.
-If the Commissioner determines that the game cannot be rescheduled, the game shall be forfeited in favor of the home team and the Commissioner may assess an additional fine, not to exceed \$100. - (c) In case of unavoidable delays, a game is declared complete after 11⁄2 periods.
-If the game is shorter than 11⁄2 periods, the referee may award the visiting team a win by forfeit.
+(a) If weather conditions or other acts of God which would endanger the life or safety of League players, or if the bus company refuses to transport the team, Team Representatives may mutually agree to cancel the regularly scheduled game.
+Every attempt should be made to reschedule the game.

+(b) If a visiting team fails to appear for a regularly scheduled game, the visiting team must compensate the home team for loss of expenses, including ice fees and gate receipts, and must agree to reschedule the game.
+If the Commissioner determines that the game cannot be rescheduled, the game shall be forfeited in favor of the home team and the Commissioner may assess an additional fine, not to exceed \$100.
+The home team will be credited with a win and awarded two points in the standings.
+The visiting team will be credited with a loss and no points in the standings.

+(c) In case of unavoidable delays, a game is declared complete after $1\frac{1}{2}$ periods.
+If the game is shorter than $1\frac{1}{2}$ periods, the referee may award the visiting team a win by forfeit.